overtone/emacs-live/packs/stable/power-pack/lib/multiple-cursors/README.md

 - You can use `mc/reverse-regions` with nothing selected and just one cursor.
   It will then flip the sexp at point and the one below it.

-- When you use `mc/edit-lines`, you can give it a positive or negative prefix to change how it behaves on too short lines.

 - If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).